Continuity of Care Documents (CCD's)

 - Health risk factors

 CCDs can also include advance directives, family history, social history and insurance information.
-For Meaningful Use stage 2 and Stage 3, there are more required data elements, including smoking status, vital signs, care plans and more.
+For Promoting Interoperability Program (formally Meaningful use), there are more required data elements, including smoking status, vital signs, care plans and more.

 What are the potential benefits of CCD exchange?